Simhyeon/gdmarp/README.md

 enables you to write macros once and render multiple formes without changing any of them.

+You can edit "index.gdt" which is created by init subcommand however you can also create new file and give the file to gdmarp with -N command followed by file name.

-After writing all macros, simply call subcommand with proper backend modules and gdmarp will render output files into build directory.
+After writing all macros, simply call subcommand with proper backend modules and gdmarp will render output files insdie of the build directory.
+Or simply set all commands in config.json file so that "run" subcommand can call multiple commands at the same time.

 ### Dependencies